Moving to Merida, Mexico

 When we asked people why foreigners move to Merida, they responded:

 "Merida is an attractive destination for expats due to its affordable cost of living, vibrant culture, and year-round warm climate.
 The city is known for its cobblestone streets, colonial architecture, and picturesque plazas, providing a quaint atmosphere to explore.
 Additionally, locals are incredibly welcoming, offering expats the opportunity to form lasting friendships.
 Merida's proximity to the Caribbean Sea, the Gulf of Mexico, and a wealth of Mayan sites further add to its appeal.
-With its charming atmosphere, an array of activities to take part in, and a laid-back way of life, Merida is a great choice for ex-pats looking to experience something new," said one expat living in Merida, Mexico.
+With its charming atmosphere, an array of activities to take part in, and a laid-back way of life, Merida is a great choice for ex-pats looking to experience something new," wrote one expat living in Merida.

 How are healthcare services Merida?